dokieli logodokieli

 Open

-The user can view a map (OpenStreetMap) including a track, as well as details about GPS and extension data in a table such as time period, latitude, longitude, altitude, heart rate, cadence, speed, air temperature, water temperature, depth.
-The table also includes a summary of publication date, publisher, actor, total distance, total time, average pace, average heart rate, elevation gain, elevation lost.
-The nearest city of the track is also determined and linked to on Wikidata.
+The user can view a map (OpenStreetMap) that includes a track, along with detailed GPS and extension data in a table.
+This data includes time period, latitude, longitude, altitude, heart rate, cadence, speed, air temperature, water temperature, and depth.
+The table also provides a summary of the publication date, publisher, actor, total distance, total time, average pace, average heart rate, elevation gain, and elevation loss.
+Additionally, the nearest city to the track is identified and linked on Wikidata.

 Activity collection